Evaluating Compiler Optimization Impacts on zkVM Performance: Performance Impact Analysis

 Figure~\ref{fig:licm-nesting1} illustrates a simplified loop extracted from {\tt npb-lu} where {\tt licm} incurs this overhead.
-This comes from the increased number of {\tt getelementptr} instructions in the LLVM IR, each computing the address of an array element to store the constant {\tt 42} (line 5).
+This comes from the increased number of {\tt getelementptr} instructions in the LLVM IR, each computing the address of an array element to store the constant {\tt 42} (line 4).
 These extra memory operations in turn cause significant paging pressure with an increase in page-ins and page-outs.

-Nested loops exacerbate this effect: with a nesting of depth 4 (Figure~\ref{fig:licm-nesting4}), {\tt licm} increases cycle count by \empirical{$2.6\times$}, compared to \empirical{$1.3\times$} for depth 2.
-Overall, the extra memory pressure stemming from {\tt licm} is evident when loops iterate over arrays.
+The pattern is also exemplified by the program in Figure~\ref{fig:inline-example} (extracted from the {\tt tailcall} program).
+Here, inlining causes major regressions on both zkVM execution ($0.8\times$ speedup) and proving ($0.45\times$ speedup).
+The root cause is stack spilling: RISC-V has only 32-bit registers, so each 64-bit variable occupies two.
+After inlining the function {\tt work} (lines 1 and 10), three {\tt u64} variables (outer-loop index {\tt i} on line 10, inner-loop index {\tt j} on line 3, and {\tt sum} on line 2) must coexist.
+This forces the compiler to spill both {\tt j} and {\tt sum} to the stack every inner-loop iteration.
+This doubles the {\tt lw}/{\tt sw} (load/store) instructions, which account for most of the $2\times$ cycle increase.
+Indeed, the number of the executed instructions increases by~\empirical{102\%}, while the number of paging cycles increases by~\empirical{54\%}.

-\textit{Insight 1 (I1): Optimizations that introduce a lot of paging pressure should be avoided.} Optimizations that increase paging pressure harm zkVMs.
-Examples of passes that can potentially increase paging pressure include {\tt licm}, {\tt inline} (see our analysis below), and {\tt reg2mem}.
+\textit{Principle 1 (P1): Optimizations that introduce a lot of paging pressure should be avoided}, as it harms zkVMs.
+Examples of passes that can potentially increase paging pressure include {\tt licm}, {\tt inline}, and {\tt reg2mem}.
 Since page-ins and page-outs are highly expensive in zkVMs, compilers targeting zkVMs must prioritize paging-aware cost models when transforming loops or spilling to memory.